 - Avoid contact sports or other situations where bruising or injury could occur.

-bevacizumab-awwb may increase your risk of developing blood clots.
-Check with your doctor right away if you have swelling and pain in your arms, legs, or stomach, chest pain, shortness of breath, loss of sensation, confusion, or problems with muscle control or speech.
+Bevacizumab-awwb may increase your risk of developing blood clots.
+Check with your doctor right away if you have swelling and pain in your arms, legs, or stomach, chest pain, trouble breathing, loss of sensation, confusion, or problems with muscle control or speech.

 Your blood pressure might get too high while you are using bevacizumab-awwb.
 This may cause headaches, dizziness, or blurred vision.
 You might need to measure your blood pressure at home.
 If you think your blood pressure is too high, call your doctor right away.

-bevacizumab-awwb may increase your chance of having a brain condition, called posterior reversible encephalopathy syndrome (PRES).
-Check with your doctor right away if you start having headaches, seizures, extreme drowsiness, confusion, or problems with vision while you are receiving bevacizumab-awwb.
+Bevacizumab-awwb may increase your chance of having a brain condition, called posterior reversible encephalopathy syndrome (PRES).
+Check with your doctor right away if you start having chest pain, sudden and severe headaches, fainting spells, seizures, unusual drowsiness, confusion, or problems with vision, speech, or walking while you are receiving bevacizumab-awwb.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.